RCSLM - Landlords

 • Inventory at both check in and check out

-• Monthly house visits to make sure your house is being kept in good order and to deal with any related queries the students may have
+• Regular house visits to make sure your house is being kept in good order and to deal with any related queries the students may have

 • Day to day maintenance issues